Purchase of Food/Food Items

 - Must be 100% student-sponsored functions such as dorm parties or club functions in which student activity fees are used to purchase food items; and,

-- Authorized UWF Concessions accounts: These funds are allocated for official University programs and require approval of the division/college head and the Vice President for University Relations and Development pursuant to applicable State University System standard practice.
+- Authorized UWF Concessions accounts: These funds are allocated for official University programs and require approval of the division/college head and the Vice President for University Relations and Development under applicable State University System standard practice.

-Authorized UWF Concessions accounts: These funds are allocated for official University programs and require approval of the division/college head and the Vice President for University Advancement pursuant to applicable State University System standard practice.
+Authorized UWF Concessions accounts: These funds are allocated for official University programs and require approval of the division/college head and the Vice President for University Advancement under applicable State University System standard practice.
 Purchase Requisitions for authorized fund purchases must be submitted in advance.
-The invoice submitted by the vendor must clearly itemize the goods and/or services purchased.
+The invoice submitted by the vendor must itemize the goods and/or services purchased.
 Charges for conference room and room set up charges must be itemized separately from food and food items.
-Tips, gratuities, State of Florida Sales Tax , and alcoholic beverages are not authorized - Exception: Meal gratuities not to exceed 20% are allowed on Concession and Athletic Funds.
+Tips, gratuities, State of Florida Sales Tax, and alcoholic beverages are not authorized - Exception: Meal gratuities not to exceed 20% are allowed on Concession and Athletic Funds.
 See University of West Florida Expenditure Guidelines.

 Food and food items purchased or ordered by University personnel that are not covered under one of the above four conditions will be considered a personal obligation of the individual making the purchase.